2021 New Caledonian independence referendum: Reactions

 Independentist Roch Wamytan, who had signed the Nouméa accord as head of the FLNKS before later becoming President of the Congress of New Caledonia, declared the referendum non-existent, with only those held in 2018 and 2020 having juridical and political legitimacy.
 Assuring that Independentists would participate in post-referendum discussion on the future status of New Caledonia, he, however, reiterated the refusal to do so before the end of the French presidential election of April 2022.

 President of independentist stronghold Loyalty Islands Province's assembly, Jacques Lalié, pointed out the persistence of two opposed blocs in New Caledonia, before calling for the population to understand future negotiations would now be centered on the relationship between the archipelago and France.

+Aftermath

-A transition period is scheduled to take place until 30 June 2023, during which a referendum on the new status for New Caledonia within the French Republic may take place, but details have not been announced.
+A transition period was scheduled to take place until 30 June 2023, during which a referendum on the new status for New Caledonia within the French Republic would take place, but details had not been announced.
+Replacing the Nouméa Accord would require constitutional change.
+Possible changes suggested by French President Emmanuel Macron include unfreezing voter rolls, which make more French nationals eligible to vote.

+The FLNKS has continued to reject the results, launching a failed challenge in court to the vote's validity on the basis of its low turnout.
+The Pacific Islands Forum found in a report that the results were "an inaccurate representation of the will of registered voters", but did not agree that the referendum should be annulled.
+In August 2023, the five members of the Melanesian Spearhead Group (four Pacific states and FLNKS) stated that based on the report by the Pacific Islands Forum, they did not believe the referendum was valid.

+Following the 2024 New Caledonia unrest, New Zealand Foreign Minister Winston Peters made remarks in July 2024 questioning the legitimacy of the 2021 independence referendum due to the low 44% turnout, stating that "within the letter of the law ... but it was not within the spirit of it."
+Peters' remarks were criticised by French Ambassador to the Pacific Veronique Roger-Lacan, who accused him of interfering in an internal matter.

+In July 2025 an agreement on the future status of the archipelago was reached between France, loyalists and pro-independence groups.